themepaste/shipping-manager/readme.txt

 ### 🧩 Looking for an All-Rounder Shipping Manager for Your Website?

 Shipping Manager gives you a powerful and user-friendly shipping solution for your WooCommerce store.
-No need to use multiple shipping solutions when you are getting everything in a single WooCommerce plugin.
-It's the easiest option to ensure accurate shipping costs, better logistics, and happier customers.
+No need to use multiple shipping solutions when you are getting everything in a single WooCommerce plugin—including Table Rate Shipping WooCommerce, WooCommerce Weight-Based Shipping, and Box Shipping for WooCommerce support.
+It’s the easiest option to ensure accurate shipping costs, better logistics, and happier customers.

 ### 🔥  Free Features: